 Nature Crafts using wood

-Wood comes in different textures, colours, and smells, ideal for using in craft activities.
+Wood comes in different textures, colours, and smells, ideal for use in craft activities.
 If you have access to wood pieces, enjoy using this versatile natural art material to create with.

 Kids are often mesmerized by the lives of insects.
 Capture their fascination with this adorable bug hotel that helps to make the bugs in your yard feel right at home.

 Textured wood is the perfect material for making stamps out of.
 Your child will get hours of enjoyment out of these nature-friendly stamps!

 The art of weaving presents an opportunity for your kids to slow down, relax, and focus on learning a useful skill.
 Your child can use these wood slices to practice on.

 Encourage your child to make meaningful gifts for their friends with these wood slice friendship bracelets, customizable and simple to make.